euisuny/best-of-popl/vop-04-barendregt/summaries/liyao.md

 (Nowadays called Pure Type Systems (PTS))

+---

+One-sentence opinion: After reading this paper, I feel a little more knowledgeable (having read the main ideas elsewhere) but also left with much more to think about, unsatisfied from the lack of non-technical, synthetic discussion.

+---

 The beginning makes me super curious about the historical context originally motivating the various corners of the cube.
 The three corners of the cube I'm somewhat familiar with are LambdaArrow